Anna-exe/match-pairs/README.md

 * Frameworks, Libraries & Programs Used

     - Git - For version control.
-    - Gitpod - To work on website as workspace.
+    - Gitpod - To work on a website as a workspace.
     - Github - To save and store the files for the website.
     - Google Fonts - To import the fonts used on the website.
     - Font Awesome - For the iconography on the website.